"D'Bomb!" - Abraham Lincoln

 The first single from The Great Divide.

-Like the Monkees, RRD live in one house and in-between writing, recording and gigging, they tour the world looking for crimes to solve.
+Like the Monkees, RRD live in one house and between writing, recording and gigging, they tour the world looking for crimes to solve.
 They lost their summer jobs as archaeologists on Time Team after a drunken lunchtime argument with Tony Robinson led to an unfortunate incident with a toilet, some dynamite, and a livid TV host.
 To this day, Tony twitches violently when he passes a lavatory.

 RRD practice their thousand-yard stares.